fstack-jz/C/README.md

 ## What is a Repository?

-Its explanation can be divided into two perspectives:
+Its explanation can be divided into two answers:

 #### 🔹 Technical Answer